Here is a full list of all the different terms we use

 to describe aspects of accessibility on AccessNow app

 A green pin on our map represents an accessible location.
 These are places without barriers.
-Experiences may vary from person to person but we generally say that accessible places are those that you can get in with ease, and party no problem.
+Experiences may vary from person to person but we generally say that accessible places are those that you can access a space with ease and party no problem.

 A yellow pin on our map represents a location that is partially accessible.
-Yellow locations often have alternative entrances or limited access within the space, such as steps inside or narrow hallways.
+These are locations that may have alternative entrances or limited access within the space, such as steps, narrow hallways, or inaccessible experiences.
 Not everything about these places is barrier-free.

 A red pin on our map represents a location that is not accessible.
 Find a red pin on our map?
 Help spread the word on social media and let’s make change happen.
-The more we raise awareness about issues, the closer we are to breaking barriers.
+The more we raise awareness about issues, the closer we are to breaking barriers #GetAccessNow.

 Full List of Accessibility Tags

 Refers to parking spaces that are marked accessible because they are wider for vehicle ramps and lifts.
 These spots usually offer ease of access to the main location.